Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: short downtime is possible during BGP peering sessions reestablishing.

 To switch from "full mesh" to "route reflector" topology:
-- add the labels `route-reflector=true` to the route reflector nodes manually
+- add the label `route-reflector: true` to the route reflector nodes manually
 - add `fullmesh: false` parameter to the `calico` plugin section in the cluster.yaml
 - run `kubemarine install` with the `deploy.plugins` task only.
 Other plugins should have `install: false` in the cluster.yaml at this step.